raulpuric/echoyumi/README.md

 ```

-Add these to your environment variables:
+Add these to your environment variables (note: this is done in alexa.py):

 ```bash
 ALEXA_APP_IDS=("Your Amazon Alexa App ID",)  # comma separated list of app id's